 Second, the empty packaging is either unused, sufficiently cleaned of residue and purged of vapors to remove any potential hazard, or is refilled with a non-hazardous material such that any residue now won’t pose a threat.
 Note that “cleaned of residue and purged…” and “now won’t pose a threat” is intentionally not defined by regulation.
 It is your responsibility as the shipper to ensure these provisions are met.

 So in conclusion, 49 CFR 173.29(b) allows you to ship packagings – both bulk and non-bulk – without any of the requirements of the HMR as long as all the hazards are removed – or not judged to be much of a hazard in the first place, such as ORM-D – and any information identifying the packaging as hazardous are removed or not visible in transportation.

-49 CFR 173.29(c), while not as extensive in the exclusions from the HMR as is section b, also does not contain as many hoops to jump through.
+49 CFR 173.29(c), while not as extensive in the exclusions from the HMR as is paragraph (b), also does not contain as many hoops to jump through.
 It is most likely the applicable regulation if you ship empty non-bulk packagings to a drum re-conditioner or back to the material supplier.
-There are three provisions you must be aware of.
+There are three provisions or which you must be aware.